10 Most Common Myths About Wedding Music

 9. You have to hire a DJ or band—you can't have both.

-If you can afford it, you can have the best of both forms of entertainment.
-Either hire a DJ to spin while the band is on break (and to be your emcee) or divide the evening into two portions.
+If it's in your budget, you can have the best of both forms of entertainment.
+Either hire a DJ to to be your emcee and spin while the band is on break, or divide the evening into two portions.
 Another option is to hire a band for your reception and a DJ to spin at the after-party.
-Or, if you can't spring for a whole band, see about combining just a few live musicians with a DJ.
+Or, if you can't spring for a whole band, see about combining a few live musicians with a DJ.
 Some companies create packages where, for example, the musicians will play for the ceremony and during cocktail hour, then complement the DJ during the dancing by adding percussion or vocals.

 10. Slow songs must come first, followed by faster tunes after the cake cutting.